Crossworld: History

+In 1991, after serving for 17 years planting churches with Alpine Mission to France, subsequently UFM International, James H. Nesbitt served as General Director.
+Dr. Nesbitt helped to guide UFM into the new century as new outreach options were being explored such as business as missions.

 In 2004, UFM International changed its name to Crossworld.
 In 2010, through a joint shared services agreement with Avant Ministries, the headquarters of Crossworld moved to Kansas City, Missouri.

-In 2011, under current president Dale Losch, Crossworld refreshed its vision to engage all followers of Jesus Christ in the task of making disciples.
+In 2011, under president Dale Losch, Crossworld refreshed its vision to engage all followers of Jesus Christ in the task of making disciples.
 Its vision is summarized in its tagline: “All Professions.
 One Mission.”
 Losch’s book A Better Way, published in 2012, makes the case for this vision.

+In June 2023, Luke Perkins was installed as Crossworld's seventh president.

 Beliefs

 Crossworld is a nondenominational organization and holds to an evangelical statement of faith: one true God, Jesus Christ as Lord, the Holy Spirit, the authority of Scripture, total depravity of man, the necessity of salvation, and eternal life.

 Focus

 Crossworld focuses on disciple-making, and describes its mission as “a formative community of disciple-makers from all professions bringing God’s love to life in the world’s least-reached marketplaces.”
 Its members work in professional settings around the world and build relationships with the people they meet in the workplace and in the community.
 Their goal is to “live and love like Jesus and help others to do the same.”